aaronmccollum/aaronmccollum/README.md

 ### What am I learning right now?

-* Studying for cloud certifications
+* Learning Pegasystems low-code development
-* Full-Stack Developer path on Codecademy
+* Computer Science path on Codecademy
 * Learning the Windows Enterprise environment and Microsoft 365 for my job

 ------------------------------------